MapsPeople/docs/src/various/kiosk.md

 * **`&liveData=occupancy,availability,position`** is which Live Data Domains should be enabled on the Kiosk
 * **`&logOut=true`** is to control the visibility of the log-out button.*

-*Only relevant if the customer has SSO is enabled.
+*Only relevant if SSO is enabled for the customer.

 All the parameters can be combined individually and differently for each Kiosk you set up.